 It is easy to replace a battery on your phone or have it done by someone else for about 20$ (for iPhone, a bit more).
 An AppleCare extended warranty is available for $20.
 You can choose.

-Wireless charging, also known as inductive charging, is a better option than using a wire to charge your phone.
+Wireless charging, also known as inductive charging, is a better option than using a wire to charge your cell phone.
 Resonant inductive pairing is what makes wireless charging possible.

 This involves a transmitter coil in the wireless charging pad and a receiver coil in your phone to make the “electronic” connection.
 These two coils convert the electric current into a charge that is then stored in your battery.